 Heading west from Malaga you come to the seaside resort of Torremolinos and its seven-kilometre long beach full of high-rise hotels and apartment buildings.
 With its close proximity to the airport (10-15 mins) Torremolinos is a popular destination for the package holiday crowd and is geared up for fun in the Spanish sun.
 Quieter gated residential developments with good facilities can be found in Playa Mar and Pueblo Blanco districts, with attractive two-bedroom flats selling for around 200,000€.

-Hugely popular with tourists thanks to its facilities that include Tivoli World amusement park, Selwo Aquarium, and a 7,000-square-metre sports centre that features a 900 square metre ice rink.
+Hugely popular with tourists thanks to its facilities that Selwo Aquarium and a 7,000-square-metre sports centre that features a 900 square metre ice rink.
 The town also boasts an award-winning marina and a cable car ride that will whisk you to the top of the nearly 800-metre high Calamorro Mountain for views of Gibraltar and the African Coast.
 Property prices vary depending on size with a two bedroom apartment in the main residential and commercial district selling for around 200,000€.

 Being just 20-25 minutes from Malaga Airport the coastal town of Fuengirola is very popular with second homeowners who enjoy the broad sandy beach, seafront restaurants and a lively nightlife scene.
 Being built on flat land, the front line apartment buildings overlooking the Paseo Marítimo command premium prices but if you are willing to give up having a sea view, two-bedroom units are available a few blocks away for as little as 150,000€.